This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Are anti-suit and/or anti-arbitration injunctions available and enforceable in your country?

-The legal situation is unclear.
 As for EU law, in Turner v Grovit (case C 159/02), the ECJ ruled that it is incompatible with EU law for a court of a member state to make an order restraining a party from commencing or continuing proceedings in the court of another member state in breach of an arbitration agreement.
+The internal legal situation is unclear.

 Are there particular rules governing evidentiary matters in arbitration?
 Will the local courts in your jurisdiction play any role in the obtaining of evidence?
 Can local courts compel witnesses to participate in arbitration proceedings?